Gisco (died 239 BC): Mercenary War

 War-weary Carthage fared poorly in the initial engagements of the war.
 Its army was commanded by Hanno; the military historian Nigel Bagnall wrote of his "incompetence as a field commander".
 At some point during 240 BC the Carthaginians raised another, smaller, force, of approximately 10,000, which was placed under the command of Hamilcar, who had commanded the Carthaginian forces on Sicily for the last six years of the First Punic War.
 He was faced by a rebel force of 25,000 men commanded by Spendius, who still held Gisco and his staff as prisoners.
 Hamilcar defeated this army at the Battle of the Bagradas River.

 While Hanno manoeuvred against Matho to the north near Hippo (modern Bizerte), Hamilcar confronted various towns and cities which had gone over to the rebels, bringing them back to Carthaginian allegiance with varying mixtures of diplomacy and force.
 He was shadowed by a superior-sized rebel force, which kept to rough ground for fear of Hamilcar's cavalry and elephants, and harried his foragers and scouts.
 Some time in 239 BC, Hamilcar moved his force into the mountains south west of Utica in an attempt to bring the rebels to battle, but was surrounded.
-The Carthaginians were only saved from destruction when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
+The Carthaginians were saved from destruction only when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
 This proved disastrous for the rebels, and in the resulting battle they lost 10,000 killed and 4,000 captured.

 Death

 Since leaving Carthage, Hamilcar had treated rebels he had captured well and offered them a choice of joining his army or free passage home.
 He made the same offer to the 4,000 captives from the recent battle.
 The rebel leaders perceived this generous treatment as the motivation behind Navaras's defection and feared the disintegration of their army; they were aware such generous terms would not be extended to them personally.
-To remove the possibility of any goodwill between the sides, they had Gisco and 700 other Carthaginian prisoners tortured to death: they had their hands cut off, were castrated, their legs broken and they were thrown into a pit and buried alive.
+To remove the possibility of any goodwill between the sides, they had Gisco and 700 other Carthaginian prisoners tortured to death: they had their hands cut off, were castrated, had their legs broken and were thrown into a pit and buried alive.

 Hamilcar in retaliation killed his 4,000 prisoners.
 From this point, neither side showed any mercy, and the unusual ferocity of the fighting caused Polybius to term it the "Truceless War".
 Any further prisoners taken by the Carthaginians were trampled to death by elephants, while the rebels crucified numerous captured Carthaginians.
 In 238 BC at the Battle of the Saw, Hamilcar took Spendius and nine of his principal lieutenants prisoner during a parley and in turn had them crucified.